-Level 2 courses - Interpreting in Health Care Settings and Interpreting in Legal Settings – includes 30 hours of instructor led content, plus additional independent learning and course assignments that will provide an extra 10 hours of course work.
+Level 2 courses - Interpreting in Healthcare Settings and Interpreting in Legal Settings – includes 30 hours of instructor led content, plus additional independent learning and course assignments.
 In total students should expect to invest between 50 – 60 hours of their time to learning.

-Level 3 courses - Interpreting in Mental Health Settings includes 25 hours of instructor led content, plus special guest speakers and additional independent learning and course assignments that will provide an extra 10 hours of course work.
+Level 3 courses - Interpreting in Mental Health Settings includes 25 hours of instructor led content, plus special guest speakers and additional independent learning and course assignments.
 In total students should expect to invest between 40 – 45 hours of their time to learning.

 Interpreting in Community Settings